openzipkin/zipkin-gcp/propagation-stackdriver/README.md

 This propagation makes use of the `CompositeExtractor` concept, which attempts to extract the tracing context from multiple extractors.
 At the moment, it doesn't support partial extraction, meaning that if one extractor returns a context that is not empty, that context is returned and the following ones are not ran.

-The first attempted extractor is the `XCloudTraceContextExtractor`.
+The first attempted extractor is the `B3Propagation` one, using the `X-B3-TraceId`, `X-B3-SpanId`, etc. keys.

+If `B3Propagation` can't find a context, the next extractor is the `XCloudTraceContextExtractor`.
 It checks the `x-cloud-trace-context` key, which is structured in the following way:

 `x-cloud-trace-context: TRACE_ID/SPAN_ID;o=TRACE_TRUE`